The Power and the Glory (1941 film): Production

+It was the second feature film from Noel Monkman, following Typhoon Treasure (1938).

 The story was an original one by Monkman, who then worked on the script with Harry Lauder.
 Filming commenced in June 1940.
 Shooting took place at Fig Tree Studios in Hunters Hill, Sydney with additional scenes shot at Camden.
 Financing was made possible by an overdraft guaranteed by the New South Wales government.

 The female star, Katrin Roselle, was an Austrian migrant who married an Australian then moved to Hollywood after the film was made.
+Most of the cast came from radio.

 Finch was injured during filming when wind filled an open parachute he was holding and pulled him off his feet at the RAAF base at Camden.

 The freighter Turkana which appears in the movie was sunk soon after filming by a German raider.

+Frederick Daniell, General Manager of Argosy, said:

+The final phase of the picture builds up to Australia’s magnificent effort in providing fine aeroplanes and fine men to man them.
+There is no better illustration of the Australian s adaptability than his capability in the air.
+The youngest nation in the world, it is foremost, on a population basis, in aviation.
+With only seven million people, we have produced a notable number of air pioneers.
+It is this theme which is the background of ‘The Power and the Glory’.

 Release

 Distribution was done through MGM, the first time that company had handled an Australian feature film.

 The Chief Films Censor, Cresswell O'Reilly, ruled that the film was not suitable for general exhibition (i.e. for adults and not children) but this was overturned on appeal.
+Filmink declared " it’s just one of the many examples of cultural gatekeepers trying to hurt the cause of Australian cinema."

 The movie received generally positive reviews.
 However Monkman directed no further feature films.

+Ken G. Hall "wasn’t impressed by" Monkman's first feature, Typhoon Treasure and felt The Power and the Glory "had a pompous title.
+It was all wrong because it showed Australia being saved by a Wirraway Airforce in 1940 when the war was closing in around us.
+But Monkman’s direction was very good I thought."

 The movie was re-released in 1952 as The Invaders.